 What Is Enoki

-Enoki (Flammulina velutipes) refers to mushrooms that are long and slender stems and tiny caps.
-It’s native to East Asia but is nowadays cultivated around the world, both in the wild and grown commercially.
-You can find enoki year-round.
+Enoki (Flammulina velutipes) is a mushroom with long, slender stems and tiny caps.
+It’s native to East Asia but is cultivated worldwide, both in the wild and grown commercially.
+You can find it year-round.

-Other names for enoki are golden needle mushrooms, lily mushrooms, winter mushrooms, snow puff mushrooms, velvet foot, and enokitake.
+Other names are golden needle mushrooms, lily mushrooms, winter mushrooms, snow puff mushrooms, velvet foot, and enokitake.

 What Does It Taste Like

-Enoki has a mild, earthy, nutty flavor and a slightly chewy and crunchy texture when cooked.
+Enoki has a mild, earthy, nutty, umami flavor and a slightly chewy and crunchy texture when cooked.

 How To Use Enoki

-Trim off the root base of the enoki, and separate into individual strands or smaller clumps.
+Trim off the root base and separate into individual strands or smaller clumps.
 If you see dirt attached, swish it in a bowl of clean water and pat dry.
+Like other types of mushrooms, it’s a great source of fiber and nutrients for vegetarians, vegans, and anyone reducing their meat intake.

-It cooks quickly, so add it to the end of cooking to avoid overcooking, which will make it very chewy.
+It cooks quickly, so add it to the end of cooking to avoid overcooking.

 Recipes Using Enoki Mushrooms